MoserMichael/dockerdashphp/notes/notes-talk.md

   The docker image contains all of the executables and configurations required for running a WEB server, it's all there in the docker image, ready to run.
 This is a convenient form to distribute software.

-  However ther are limitations - for example you can't use the dashboard to restart the docker engine, as this would also kill the container with the web server of this dashbaord.
+  However ther are some limitations for this case - for example you can't use the dashboard to restart the docker engine, as this would also kill the container that is running the same tool

   The web server is now up and running.
 Now the URL for accessing the dashboard is written right there in the console, let's put that in a browser:

 =====

+In the [Images] tab -  you have a screen that is listing all of the docker images available on this machine http://localhost:8000/images.php
+This is similar to the output of the ```docker images``` command, also with some additions.

 Inside the browser: you have a [Containers] tab, that's screen that is listing all of the docker containers running on the machine http://localhost:8000/containers.php
 This is similar to the output of the ```docker ps``` command, with some additions.

-In the [Images] tab -  you have a screen that is listing all of the docker images available on this machine http://localhost:8000/images.php
-This is similar to the output of the ```docker images``` command, also with some additions.

 --